Oguejiofor1234/Mydatafiles/README.md

 # Mydatafiles
-Files containing raw data for analysis and modeling
+Files containing raw data for analysis and modeling Changed the file manu